petablox/arbitrar/experiments/libssl_crypto_zalloc/readme.md

-# LibCrypto - CRYPTO_zalloc
+# OpenSSL - CRYPTO_zalloc

-This document documents how we are doing experiments on LibCrypto CRYPTO_zalloc
+This document documents the process of doing experiment on OpenSSL's `CRYPTO_zalloc` function.

 ## Stats